chandrashekarvt/BackendProject/README.md

 Step 1: Download the Zip file or run ```git clone https://github.com/chandrashekarvt/BackendProject.git``` <br/>
 <br />
 Step 2: Run the server using the following steps :<br />
-  - Navigate to BackendProject/ and create a virtual environment<br />
+  - Navigate to BackendProject/ and create a virtual environment and activate it<br />
   - Run ```pip3 install -r requirements.txt```<br />
   - Now in the app.py file add your GOOGLE API KEY, set your data limit and search query.
   - Then run ```flask run```<br />
   <br />

 Step 3: Visit ```http://127.0.0.1:5000/1``` in your local browser to view the first page of the response (reload if needed) <br />

+Note: To search for results based on tag/query visit ```hhtp://127.0.0.1:5000/search/<your query>```
 <br />